radumereuta/k-light/src/test/k/kore_in_k/README.md

 In the tests folder there are a few examples which include a variety of productions.

 The *.k files are the input.

 The *.kore files contain a simple translation from K to full KORE.
 No checks are being performed.
 Translation is in `TreeNodesToOuterKORE.scala`.

 The *.kore2 files contain a one to one translation from K to AST KORE.
 This should be something similar to the meta level representation of a definition.
+Translation is in `TreeNodesToKORE.scala`.

 These are intended to be used in k-in-k for testing purposes.